 Sets By: Utah Opera

 Terroride is the continuation of a long tradition of haunted dark rides and walk-throughs at Lagoon.
 Early in the 20th century, The Ghost Train opened just south of the Roller Coaster station.
 A large fire broke out in November 1953 which burned down the ride and most of the western half of the park’s Midway.
 After the flames were extinguished, it was speculated that the starting point of the fire was either the chain house of the Roller Coaster or the back room of The Ghost Train.

 The damaged rides and buildings were quickly replaced in time for the 1954 season including a new haunted attraction north of the Roller Coaster called the Spook House.
-After a little more than a decade, Terroride replaced the Spook House.
+After a little more than a decade, the Spook House was succeeded by Terroride.

 The new scenes, ride system and exterior were designed and manufactured by Bill Tracy and his company Amusement Display Associates, Inc. who also designed Dracula’s Castle seven years later in 1974.